pandosme/pandosme.github.io/docs/_posts/2022-10-02-timelapse.md

 Shows all active recordings

 ## Archives
-In order to reduce the risk of filling up storage, recordings should be automaticially archived with a retention period.
+In order to reduce the risk of filling up storage, recordings should be automatically archived with a retention period.
 The retention period gives you time to download recording before it is automatically removed.
 Archiving frequency should be defined by how often images are captured.
 A recording triggered by an image every minute should be archived daily.
 Images capture once per day should be archived between 6-12 months.